- Choosing The Best Hybrid For YOU!

 This bike is absolutely phenomenal.
 I’m not only going to say that it is the best fitness hybrid but that it may qualify as the best bike on the market.

-This bike is so versatile.
-It flies on pavement, and can handle chat and gravel roads.
+This bicycle is so versatile.
+It flies when on pavement, and can handle chat and gravel roads.
 I’ve had some clients train with these bikes every day, while others used them to commute to work.
 I’ve even seen many riders use them to successfully complete their first century.

 Here’s what I really appreciate about this bike.

-In my experience, most of the century riders who have used one of these bikes will complete their century ride averaging about 13-16 miles per hour with one of these bikes.
+In my experience, most of the century riders who have used one of these bicycles will complete their century ride averaging about 13-16 miles per hour with one of these bikes.

 My Second Pick For A Fitness Hybrid Bike: The Diamondback Trace